 - Assigning a text buddy, just like a designated driver, who can text for you while you drive.

 - “Chop Siri” and don’t use voice-activated functions while driving.

 - Use silent mode or flight mode to avoid distractions from incoming texts or calls.

 - Put your phone in the glovebox to keep your reaction time sharp and avoid temptation at the lights.

-Another useful tool for Schoolies is the Road Mode app by VicRoads, which is an Android app that silences all incoming texts and calls while you are on the road with the app on.
+Another useful tool for Schoolies is the Road Mode app by VicRoads, which is an IOS app that silences all incoming texts and calls while you are on the road with the app on.
 People who text and call you while the app is on receive an automated text response letting them know you are driving and can’t answer right now.